 Things to do in Burano #2- Visit the Leaning Tower of Burano

-After the rainbow houses, the most prominent landmark of Burano is the leaning tower.
+After the rainbow houses, the Leaning Tower is Burano’s most prominent landmark.

 For as little as 20€, you can take an organised half-day or full-day tours from Burano to Venice.
 Private boat packages cost for 100–200€.
 You can check out here for Burano that also include Torcello and Murano.